mazwat/mazwat.github.io/oop-lm.md

 }
 }
 ```
-In this example we have created a function in the character class called updateHealth with an integer parameter called newHealth (click) and we are going to call it via a method.
+In this example we have created a function in the character class called ``updateHealth`` with an integer parameter called newHealth (click) and we are going to call it via a method.
 ```c#
 Character hero = new Character();
 hero.health = 10;
 int playerHealth = hero.updateHealth(20);
 ```
-Here you can see we created the instance of ``hero and set it’s initial health to 10 and subsequently we update that health using a method in the variable that will pass the value of 20 to the ‘hero’ instance of the class.
-The final value of hero.health will be 30.
+Here you can see we created the instance of ``hero`` and set it’s initial health to 10 and subsequently we update that health using a method in the variable that will pass the value of 20 to the ‘hero’ instance of the class.
+The final value of ``hero.health`` will be 30.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzY5MDkyNTk5LDE0OTQxNjUyNjYsMTc3ND
+eyJoaXN0b3J5IjpbNjgwNjk1MTI3LDE0OTQxNjUyNjYsMTc3ND
 gzODY1LC0xODYxMTY3MDA3LC0xOTQ1NDU4MDE1LC0zMzYyMzMx
 MzYsMTE0OTgwOTgwMyw5ODA2Mjc0ODcsOTM0OTY2MjI2LC0xMz
 c5NDAxMDgwLC0xMTE1NDM4NzUxLDE3NDkxNzUyNzEsLTEyMDY1